jantic/DeOldify/README.md

 Visualizations of generated images as training progresses -can- be done in Jupyter as well- it's just a simple boolean flag here when you instantiate this visualization hook:  GANVisualizationHook(TENSORBOARD_PATH, trainer, 'trainer', jupyter=True, visual_iters=100)

 I prefer keeping this false and just using Tensorboard though.
 Trust me- you'll want it.
-PLus if you leave it running to long Jupyter will eat up a lot of memory with said images.
+Plus if you leave it running to long Jupyter will eat up a lot of memory with said images.

 Model weight saves are also done automatically during the training runs by the GANTrainer- defaulting to saving every 1000 iterations (it's an expensive operation).
 They're stored in the root training folder you provide, and the name goes by the save_base_name you provide to the training schedule.
 Weights are saved for each training size separately.